Yi Seongbok

-Yi Seongbok (Korean: 이성복, born 1952) is a South Korean poet known for his imaginative and multi-layered poetry.
+Yi Seongbok (Korean: 이성복, born June 4, 1952) is a South Korean poet.

 Life

-Yi Seongbok was born on June 4, 1952 in Gyeongsangbuk-do, Korea.
+Yi Seongbok was born on June 4, 1952, in Gyeongsangbuk-do, Korea.
 Yi earned both his M.A. and B.A. from Seoul National University and has taught French Literature at Keimyung University in Daegu.

 Career

 Yi Seongbok's poetry evokes events and landscapes unfolding above a horizon of unlimited interpretive possibilities.
 As Kim Hyeon stated of Yi's poetry, "It vastly expands its meaning to permit endless questions, not only on an individual or private level, but on a collective and public one as well."
 Yi has attracted attention for his imaginative and multi-layered poetry which features European influences including Baudelaire, Kafka and Nietzsche and often attacks the corruption, hypocrisy, and perversion of the modern world.